The most commonly asked questions about amplifier valves.

 The easiest way to tell whether a valve is blown is when it goes “microphonic”.
 When this happens your amp gives off a high-pitched squeal when you turn up the volume.
 That will happen when the guitar is plugged in but also when it isn’t.
 You can test which tube has gone microphonic by gently tapping each valve with a pencil.
 Simply listen as you tap each one and the valve that is blown will sound very different from the others.
 Note, all valves tend to have some element of microphony sp don’t get too carried away here.

 - Crackling Noises

-Crackling, hissing and popping noises coming from your amp are a sign you have a blown preamp valve.
-However you need to eliminate the power valves in case they are the culprit.
+Crackling, hissing and popping noises coming from your amp are a sign you have a failing or blown preamp valve.
+However, you need to eliminate the power valves in case they are the culprit.
 If you are hearing noise or crackling, you can rule out a power valve with this simple test.
 Gently tap on the power valves, one at a time using a pencil.
 They should not make any noise.
 If noise changes when you tap, this could mean you have a failing power valve.
-Always be ready to switch the amp off in case you have a failing valve and the tapping causes it to short out.
+Always be ready to switch the amp off quickly in case you have a failing valve and the tapping causes it to short out.

 - Weak Signal